 As of early July, 15 Computer Science and Engineering (CSE) Ph.D. candidates affiliated with the Center for Networked Systems (CNS) have graduated or are expected to graduate in the academic year from October 2016 through September 2017.
 Unlike last year, when half the Ph.D. graduates went to work for Google, there is much more variety in their waiting employers this year.
 Here’s a recap of this year’s CNS graduating Ph.D. class (in reverse chronological order), starting with three students tentatively scheduled to defend their doctoral dissertations between now and the end of August as members of the Ph.D.
 "Class of '17".

-Yuxing (Danny) Huang (Ph.D. ’17) is interviewing for postdoc positions as he puts finishing touches to his dissertation.
+Yuxing (Danny) Huang (Ph.D. ’17) is joining Princeton in the fall as a postdoctoral researcher.
+He is slated to defend his dissertation in late August.
+The topic: "Using Crypto-Currencies to Track Cyber-Attacks, Speculative Investors and Human Traffickers."
 His final defense is scheduled for August 31 before his co-advisors Alex Snoeren and Kirill Levchenko, who co-chair his faculty committee.
 Huang uses economics to study malicious behaviors on the Internet, including the economics of a wide variety of ransomware to better understand victims and how many of them pay in response to ransom demands.
 Huang received his B.A. in Computer Science from Williams College in 2011, the same year he enrolled in the Ph.D. program at UC San Diego.
 He did back-to-back summer internships at Google in 2014 and 2015.

 On August 28, Tianyin Xu (Ph.D. ’17) will defend his dissertation on hardening cloud and datacenter systems against configuration errors, but he already has a great job lined up.
 He will become an assistant professor of Computer Science next January at the University of Illinois at Urbana-Champaign (UIUC), where he accepted a tenure=track appointment pending completion of his Ph.D.
 Xu’s advisor, YY Zhou, taught at UIUC for seven years before joining the UC San Diego faculty (and CNS) in 2009.
 For his part, Xu's research focuses on the reliability and security of computer systems, and in particular, large-scale software systems deployed in the cloud and in datacenters.
 In 2017 Xu received CSE’s Doctoral Award for Research, and last November he received the Jay Lepreau Best Paper Award at the 12th USENIX Symposium on Operating Systems Design and Implementation (OSDI 2016) for his paper on "Early Detection of Configuration Errors to Reduce Failure Damage."
 In 2013 and 2016, Xu presented at CNS Research Reviews, and he did summer internships in 2013 and 2015 at former CNS member company NetApp.